reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

    ![](./media2/lab13img3.png)

 1. Wait for sometime in the  **docker desktop**, ensure that **Engine running** status as shown.
+Close the docker desktop, continue with further steps.

    ![](./media2/lab13img4.png)

-1. Close the docker desktop, continue with further steps.

-1. Open Visual Studio Code from desktop.
+1. To open Visual Studio Code, locate the **Visual Studio Code** icon on your desktop.
+Double-click the icon to launch the application.

    ![](./media2/lab09img1updated.png)